 The genus Alouatta Lacépède 1799 comprises a group of neotropical primates distributed from southern Mexico to northern Argentina.
 Ten species of Alouatta occur in Brazil, including Alouatta belzebul (Linnaeus, 1766) and A. ululata Elliot, 1912; this latter being considered a full species or a junior synonymous of A. belzebul.
-In order to clarify the relationship of A. ululata with A. belzebul and inferring their relationships with other Alouatta species, karyotyping and mitochondrial DNA data were analyzed.
-Phylogenetic analyses were carried out with a 801 bp fragment of cytochrome b DNA of one of A. ululata sample and 33 sequences of A. belzebul, A. caraya, A. fusca, A. nigerrima, A. seniculus, A. macconnelli available in GenBank, with Brachyteles arachnoides as outgroup.
+In order to clarify the relationship of A. ululata with A. belzebul and infer their relationships with other Alouatta species, karyotypeand mitochondrial DNA data were analyzed.
+Phylogenetic analyses were carried out with a 801 bp fragment of cytochrome b DNA of one of A. ululata sample and 33 sequences of A. belzebul, A. caraya, A. fusca, A. nigerrima, A. seniculus, and A. macconnelli available in GenBank, with Brachyteles arachnoides as outgroup.
 The G-band karyotype of a male A. ululata showed a diploid number of 49, similar to the one reported for A. belzebul, with the same pattern of autosome heteromorphism, apparently resulting from a Y-autosome translocation.
-Maximum-likelihood and Bayesian analysis and median joining network did not show an internal structure within A. belzebul and placed A. ululata haplotype within the A. belzebul clade.
-Karyotypic and molecular analyses herein carried out corroborate did not allow the separation of A. ululata from A. belzebul.
+Maximum-likelihood and Bayesian analyses and median joining network did not show an internal structure within A. belzebul and placed A. ululata haplotype within the A. belzebul clade.
+Karyotypic and molecular analyses herein carried out did not allow the separation of A. ululata from A. belzebul.

-Keywords: Alouatta belzebul; Alouatta ululata karyotype; phylogeny; MT_CYB
+Keywords: Alouatta; karyotype; phylogeny; MT_CYB

 INTRODUCTION

 The genus Alouatta Lacépède 1799 comprises a group of large neotropical primates with a wide geographic distribution ranging from southern Mexico to northern Argentina.
-A region of eastern Amazonia and northeastern Brazil, south of the Amazonas river and above 10º latitude, is inhabited by Alouatta forms that belong to a single or several species.
-A study of geographic variation of coat color in these Alouatta recognized the single species A. belzebul (Linnaeus, 1766) with four subspecies A. b. belzebul, A. b. nigerrima Lönnberg, 1941, A. b. discolor (Spix, 1823) and A. b. ululata Elliot, 1912 (Bonvicino et al. 1989).
+A region of eastern Amazonia and northeastern Brazil, south of the Amazonas river and above 10º latitude, is inhabited by several Alouatta forms .
+A study of geographic variation of coat color (Bonvicino et al. 1989) recognized the single species A. belzebul (Linnaeus, 1766) with four subspecies A. b. belzebul, A. b. nigerrima Lönnberg, 1941, A. b. discolor (Spix, 1823) and A. b. ululata Elliot, 1912.
 A. nigerrima was raised to species level (Bonvicino et al. 2001) while the other forms have been maintained as subspecies.
 Groves (2001, 2005) synonymized A. b. discolor and A. b. ululata under A. belzebul.
-Gregorin (2006), in a study of Brazilian species of this genus raised A. b. discolor and A. b. ululata to the species level.
+Gregorin (2006), in a study of Brazilian species of this genus, raised A. b. discolor and A. b. ululata to the species level.